ynput/OpenPype/website/docs/dev_publishing.md

 **Optional implementations**

-- **`enabled`** (attr) - Boolean if creator plugin is enabled and used.
+- **`enabled`** (attr) - Boolean if the creator plugin is enabled and used.
 - **`identifier`** (class attr) - Consistent unique string identifier of the creator plugin.
 Is used to identify source plugin of existing instances.
-There can't be 2 creator plugins with same identifier.
+There can't be 2 creator plugins with the same identifier.
 Default implementation returns `family` attribute.
 ```python
 class RenderLayerCreator(Creator):
     family = "render"